JosephLenton/PHP-Error/Readme.md

 php.ini options
 ---------------

+Add these to your php.ini, or other .ini files, as global options for PHP-Error.

 ### php_error.force_disabled

 When set to 'on', the error reporter will look and act like it's running, but really it does nothing.